 Traditionally, video does not embed as part of an #email #marketing #campaign.
 Mailchimp recommends using an image that viewers click through to the video platform link.
 But a GIF can be successfully used in marketing emails as an attention grabbing way of informing the audience about a new #product or service.

+Thanks to Emarketer for inspiring this blog.
 For more information about the benefits of using #stopmotion to create GIFs, please get in touch – we’re always happy to help!
-Thanks to Emarketer for inspiring this blog.
+If you liked this post, then you will enjoy our 7 point guide to stop motion animation, sign up for it here!